katcipis/sophia/notes/books/designing-data-intensive-apps.md

 of data that is not user owned.
 The user will hardly notice stale data on data that is not his.

-Both these solutions introduce the issue that if there is a networking issue between them and the leader/writer of the database, they lose availability.
+Both these solutions introduce the issue that if there is a networking problem between them and the leader/writer of the database, they lose availability.
 So in a setup where you have one of fewer writers and multiple readers this makes the overall system less available than reading from replicas all the time.
 You can start to